Muzikanto/Muzikanto/README.md

 ## I'm a Software Engineer from Turkey.

-Currently working as a Software Engineer for [Multiverse Fighters](http://mfight.io/)

 I'm passionate about Typescript, Rust, React, NextJs, NodeJs, NestJs and also taking a look at solidity

 Trying to improove my skills as a software engineer.